sabirhusseinbalal/python-file-system-automation/README.md

    git clone https://github.com/Sabirhusseinbalal/python-file-system-automation.git
    ```

-### 2. Open a project folder and read the README.md inside for folder
+### 2. Open any project folder and read its README.md file for detailed instructions.

 ### 3. Run the script:
 ```